 The opening of the 1,500-seat Weaver Auditorium in 2008 marked a significant milestone, enabling the University's White Coating and Commencement ceremonies to be hosted on campus for the first time in KCUMB's history.
-The auditorium is the centerpiece in a complex that will also include a new student activities center and a new campus library.
+The auditorium is the centerpiece in a complex that also includes the Student Activities Center and the D'Angelo Library, which both opened in 2011.